chrisbennett-Bene/AdminThemeTweaker/README.md

 By using a little javascript we switch to type="color" only when the field has a value and allow it to switch back to type="text" on contextmenu.

-This allows us to enjoy the the best of both worlds: pretty color swatches and a colorpicker if we want them and the ability to input hex codes - including shothand which we will automatically expand for colorpicker - or remove values altogether.
+This allows us to enjoy the the best of both worlds: color swatches and a colorpicker if we want them and the ability to input hex codes - including shothand which we will automatically expand for colorpicker - or remove values altogether.

 Without a smart switch for colorpicker, direct input of hexcodes, shorthand hex codes and the valuable option of "no value" are not possible.

-In addition, switching to hex codes via <kbd>Right-Click</kbd> / contextmenu allows you to simply press <kbd>Enter</kbd> to save and update your changes.
+In addition, switching to hex codes via <kbd>Right-Click</kbd> allows you to simply press <kbd>Enter</kbd> to save and update your changes.
 We like simple!